Derby fire deaths: Mick Philpott 'didn't bathe for 12 weeks'

 Mr Philpott, under cross-examination by his wife's counsel, Shaun Smith, told the court he changed his t-shirt every day but did not change his trousers.

-He was later told by the prosecution that his wife was "no longer sticking to the story" and that she was "breaking ranks".'No tears'
+He was later told by the prosecution that his wife was "no longer sticking to the story" and that she was "breaking ranks".

 Mr Philpott replied: "If she wants to break ranks that's up to her, but again, I did not set fire to the house."